The 15th Conference on Protein Expression in Animal Cells (15th PEACe) will be held from September 13-16, 2021

 The engineering and production of proteins are crucial components of the biopharmaceutical industry.
 Over the last decades, innovative protein engineering have led to the development of multiple classes of therapeutic proteins including antibodies, bispecifics, fusion proteins, and many others.
 Protein engineering applications include both rational design and directed evolution to generate proteins with desired physicochemical or functional characteristics.
 This session will focus on recent progress and examples on the field of protein engineering.
 For example, this session will cover discussions on: novel protein design, antibody design to create novel antibodies or antibodies with optimized Fab or Fc-mediated functions, optimization of protein stability, generation of antibody-drug conjugates (ADCs), glycoengeeniring to optimize protein structure or function, directed protein evolution, etc.

-CHO cells are the predominant host for the industrial manufacturing of recombinant protein therapeutics.
-However, the R&D environment often moves beyond the transient and stable mammalian expression systems to utilize a multitude of expression platforms including in-vitro translation, bacteria, plants, fungi, insect cells, and yeast.
-The choice of expression system selected can be influenced by the class of recombinant proteins such as multi-span membrane receptors, multi-chain bispecifics, and other “difficult-to-express” candidates.
+CHO cells are still the predominant host for the industrial manufacturing of recombinant protein therapeutics.
+To accelerate Lead candidate identification and development, the R&D environment has access to a toolbox of various expression modalities including transient and stable mammalian systems, in-vitro translation, bacteria, plants, fungi, insect cells, and yeast.
+The class of recombinant protein to be expressed, such as multi-span membrane receptors, multi-chain bispecifics, and other “difficult-to-express” candidates often prescribe the choice of expression system.
 This session will cover the expanding repertoire of expression platforms used for producing recombinant proteins including the use of synthetic biology approaches and powerful gene editing technologies for tailoring host capabilities to match specific process and product quality attributes important for biological functions.
-Relevant topics will include innovative CHO modalities (transient, stable, inducible, transposases, random and targeted plasmid integration) and other mammalian and non-mammalian expression systems.
+Relevant topics will include innovative CHO modalities (transient, stable, inducible, transposases, targeted plasmid integration) and other mammalian and non-mammalian expression systems

 In vivo, animal cells have the capacity to produce and secrete proteins at an order of magnitude higher than seen in leading clones in industrial bioprocesses.
 Furthermore, each protein has its set of post-translational modifications that can be relevant to its function.
 Novel technologies have emerged that are elucidating the mechanisms underlying protein secretion and identifying approaches to increase cell productivity, boost protein yields in bioprocessing, and control product quality.
 These include high throughput screens, omics data, systems biology models and machine learning.
 Speakers in this session will present work on technologies enabling the development of novel strategies for enhancing and controlling protein production through the generation and analysis of biological big data.